wifisensing/PicoScenes-Manual/source/scenarios.rst

 The logged CSI data is stored in a file named ``rx_<Id>_<Time>.csi``, located in the *present working directory* of the first computer.
 To analyze the data, open MATLAB and drag the .csi file into the *Command Window*.
 The file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.

 .. hint:: There are dozens of presets available.
 All of them follow the same naming protocol.
-Some of the Tx presets available for COTS NICs are:
+Some of the Tx presets available for AX200/AX210 are:

     - 20 MHz bandwidth: TX_CBW_20_NONHT, TX_CBW_20_HT, TX_CBW_20_HT_LDPC, TX_CBW_20_VHT, TX_CBW_20_VHT_LDPC, TX_CBW_20_HESU, TX_CBW_20_HESU_LDPC;
     - 40 MHz bandwidth: TX_CBW_40_HT, TX_CBW_40_HT_LDPC, TX_CBW_40_VHT, TX_CBW_40_VHT_LDPC, TX_CBW_40_HESU;